hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 >**choose the branch that represents the most amount of work by the peers**

-That is, the creation of each block represents a certain amount of computational effort required to solve the puzzle, and the amount of computational effort in a branch is the sum of the computational effort in each block in the branch.
+That is, the creation of each block represents a certain amount of computational effort required to solve the puzzle (but not always - see [here](bc_proto_conclusion.md)), and the amount of computational effort in a branch is the sum of the computational effort in each block in the branch.

 For instance, if the  computational effort in the creation of each block is the same, then the _longest branch_ is the one that each node would choose as the correct view.
 Alternatively, if the puzzle solved in each block is of different difficulty, then a node would choose the so called _heaviest branch_ as the correct view.

-The skeptical/mathematically inclined reader may be wondering to what extent the above protocol guarantees that the nodes arrive at a consistent view of the blockchain.
+The skeptical/mathematically inclined reader may be wondering whether the above protocol guarantees that the nodes arrive at a consistent view of the blockchain.
 Generally speaking, the answer is no and it is the subject of on-going research - see for instance [3] or search for "blockchain forking" in Google Scholar.
 In practice however, the longest chain approach rule seems to work - however, it is also important to be aware of this problem.

-TODO: The six transactions rule.

-## Rolling back a block

-Once a branch is declared invalid, all its block and transactions have to be released.
+One rule of thumb that is often used to not let forking disrupt use of the blockcahin is as follows: a transaction is not conisdered to be part of the chain for validation purposes unless the block it is in is at least sixth from the latest block.
+This ensures that if a particular transaction is added to the chain, its relevant predecessors (via the `nonce` in the transaction) will have been accepted as valid by most of the nodes in the blockchain.

+## Why Does the Consensus Algorithm Work?

+Now that we have looked at all the pieces in a blockchain, its worth recapping everything and understanding how the blockchain data structure and and consensus algorithm work together to maintain a consistent view of the ledger across the peer to peer network.
+Indeed this is a question we raised in the [data structure article](./bc_proto_blockchain_ds.md) and this is a good time to circle back it.

+Recall from the data structures article that the blockchain data structure ensures that it is very inexpensive to verify its correctness but very expensive to create and tamper with it in an undetectable way.
+We claim that this property + the reward mechansim that we desribed above + the algorithm works together to ensure the consistency of the blockchain.

+To begin with, because of the reward mechanism, all the nodes have the incentive to add blocks to the transactions as soon as possible.
+This ensures that the blockchain is always kept up to date.
+The main outstanding issue now is how consistency is ensured.
+We have already considered how this is done when honest nodes disagree on the order of the transactions in the section on forking.
+So we need to consider what happens when some node wants to tamper with one or more transactions and then wants the rest of the nodes in the blockchain to accept that tampering as the truth.

+In this case, as dicussed in [this article](bc_proto_blockchain_ds.md), the tamperer will need to spend a lot of effort to recreate the blocks from the tampered block onward for the tampering to be undetectable.
+Now the next task for this bad node will be have the new blocks be accepted by the other nodes in the chain.
+In particular, the tampered blockchain will represent a fork from the tampered blocks onwards.
+Because of the rule for resolving forks discussed above, the tampering node will need to ensure that its chain also has the highest weight.
+Which means it will need to keep adding new transactions as new blocks itself, because the other nodes in the blockchain, will have kept adding those same transactions as new blocks to the untampered chain because of the reward incentive.
+So this means, roughly speaking that the tamperer would need to have more resources available to it than the honest nodes in the chain to overwhelm the chain and have its tampering be accepted as the truth.
+This is very challenging if not impossible in a sufficiently large blockchain system.

+The above description is somewhat informal but I hope it gives the reader some intuition about why the consensus algorithm works.
+Proper formal analysis is challenging, and I recommend the reader consult the research literature on blockhain consensus algorithms for details.
+Some possible starting points for this are [4, 5].

 ## Conclusion

 This concludes our presentation of the consensus algorithm.
-The implementation can be found here.
+As the reader may suspect, a real life, full scale implementation of this in a deployed distributed ledger is a Herculean task because of the need to handle different exceptions and corner cases, ensure scalability, security, performance, flexibility, correctness and user-friendliness.
+This is a vast topic, and the interested reader has many months of exciting study of (a) the vast research literature on blockchain consensus prototocls and (b) source code of established blockchains ahead of them.
+However, this briefish article should have given them a starting point for further exploration.

 ## References